 7. Gödöllő Palace: An ideal destination among day trips from Budapest

 This attraction is so close to the capital that even if you are not interested in having a day trip from Budapest, you can still have it in the back of your mind as a great option.
 This magnificent Baroque palace that is known as one of the largest ones of its kind in the continent is just about half an hour away from Budapest.

-Gödöllő Palace was a summer residence of Emperor Franz Joseph and his wife Queen Elizabeth, the emperor and queen of Austro-Hungarian Empire.
-During its history it has become the residence of Grassalkovich counts and later Hapsburg monarchs.
-As you can see, it is a great part of Hungarian history and a fabulous witness of a lot of different events.
+Gödöllő Palace was a summer residence of Emperor Franz Joseph and his wife Queen Elizabeth, the emperor and queen of the Austro-Hungarian Empire.
+During its history, it has become the residence of Grassalkovich counts and later Hapsburg monarchs.
+As you can see, it is a great part of Hungarian history and a fabulous witness to a lot of different events.

 The palace is an impressive masterpiece of architecture.
 The Baroque era signatures can be seen everywhere in it.
 Due to this style of construction, this majestic landmark can be considered as a vivid example of the architectural style of Hungary.

-The shining capital of Hungary has a lot of different attractions in it, but we have seen that the beauty is not restricted just to the city.
-Landmarks introduced in this article shows you that it is a good idea to put some day trips from Budapest in your schedule, as there are a lot more to see in them.
+The shining capital of Hungary has a lot of different attractions in it, but we have seen that beauty is not restricted just to the city.
+Landmarks introduced in this article show you that it is a good idea to put some day trips from Budapest in your schedule, as there is a lot more to see in them.

 You may also need some information about Budapest both before planning your trip or after you have decided to visit this amazing city.
 In both cases, a travel guide like Eligasht’s travel guide to Budapest is something that you may find it useful.
 There are several tips provided in this travel guide that can help you with your travel.